aktyz/push_swap/README.md

 TODO =><br>

+- [ ] resolve segmentation fault - most probably in the last developed funcitons (not tested)
 - [ ] errors check: some arguments aren’t integers<br>
 - [ ] errors check: some arguments are bigger than an integer<br>
 - [ ] norminette!!!!<br>
 - [ ] check how arguments should be passed to your main: string or many argv<br>
+- [ ] run Valgrind check
 - [ ] REMOVE wildcards from Makefiles<br>
 - [x] split heap_utils.c into separate files depending on function<br>
 - [x] correct ft_nb_at_head() to account for the direction of the rotation<br>